Court Theatre (Chicago)

 Court Theatre is a Tony Award-winning professional theatre company located in the Hyde Park neighborhood of Chicago, Illinois, where it was established in 1955.
 Court Theatre is affiliated with the University of Chicago, receiving in-kind support from the University and operating within the larger University umbrella.
-Court Theatre puts on five plays per season, which are attended by over 35,000 people each year, in addition to various smaller performance events such as play readings.
+Court Theatre puts on four plays per season, which are attended by over 35,000 people each year, in addition to various other events throughout Chicago, such as staged readings, post-show discussions, film screenings, and book clubs.

 History

-Charles Newell has been Artistic Director since 1994.
-In 2018, Angel Ysaguirre joined Court Theatre's leadership as executive director.
+As of 2026, Avery Willis Hoffman is the Marilyn F. Vitale Artistic Director of Court Theatre.
+Past artistic directors include founding artistic director Nicholas Ruddall (1970-1994) and Charles Newell (1994-2024).
+In 2018, Angel Ysaguirre joined Court Theatre's leadership as Executive Director.

 In 2010, Court Theatre established itself as the Center for Classic Theatre at the University of Chicago.
-As explained on the theatre's website, through this position, Court Theatre is "dedicated to the curation of large-scale, interdisciplinary theatrical experiences".
+As explained on the theatre's website, Court Theatre is dedicated to reimagining classic theatre to illuminate current times.
 Court Theatre has used the University as a resource in many ways, including through the development of new translations and adaptations of classic texts, receiving dramaturgical assistance from expert faculty, and hosting events related to the theatre's programming throughout the University's campus and the greater Hyde Park area.
-Court Theatre also provides resources for the University as well, including by exclusively providing numerous internships to University of Chicago students as well as maintaining a number of University affiliates on their board of trustees.
+Court Theatre also provides resources for the University by providing exclusive internships to University of Chicago students, as well as maintaining a number of University affiliates on its Board of Trustees.

 On June 12, 2022 Charles Newell, Marilyn F. Vitale Artistic Director, and Executive Director Angel Ysaguirre accepted the 2022 Regional Theatre Tony Award on behalf of Court Theatre at Radio City Music Hall.

+Current Season

+Court Theatre's 72nd season is an exploration of Life, Liberty, and the Pursuit.
+According to its website, the 2026/27 season is an opportunity to "reexamine our systems and very ways of being, [challenge] long-held beliefs, and [ask] urgent questions" as America marks 250 years.